hpi-sam/digital-fuesim-manv/frontend/README.md

 Commonly used [selectors](https://ngrx.io/guide/store/selectors) should go in [./src/app/state/application/selectors](./src/app/state/application/selectors/).

+Do not access the ngrx-store directly, use the [StoreService](./src/app/core/store.service.ts) instead.

-You can assume that the Store has the current exercise state (either of a live exercise or an exercise in time travel) if you are in `src/app/pages/exercises/exercise`.
+You can assume that the store has the current exercise state (either of a live exercise or an exercise in time travel) if you are in `src/app/pages/exercises/exercise`.
 We use [route guards](https://angular.io/guide/router-tutorial-toh#canactivate-requiring-authentication) for this.

 If you want to modify the exercise state, do not do it via [reducers](https://ngrx.io/guide/store/reducers) in the store, but propose an action (optimistically) via the [ExerciseService](./src/app/core/exercise.service.ts).
 The action will automatically be applied to the store.